 The Gamer Gammer is a mock sorority organized in 1930, without a sponsor.
-It is growing, has grown and holds a definite social position on the campus ten years later, still without a sponsor.
+It is growing, has grown and holds a definite social position on the campus twelve years later, still without a sponsor.

-"To make up a sorority of all sororities plus at least independent woman-to increase friendship on the campus-principally among all sororities," that is the purpose of the Gamer Gammer.
+"To make up a sorority of all sororities plus independent women-to increase friendship on the campus-principally among all sororities," that is the purpose of the Gamer Gammer.